 A Ceremonial Backdrop

-"Tropical elements are very much associated with the beach vibe so consider incorporating tropical flowers and foliage to your arrangements and décor," suggest Grosset.
-"For your furniture rentals, you can use driftwood, bamboo, and natural rattan that can make your guests feel like they are lounging at a beach bar in front of the sea."
 This tropical color scheme of vibrant green, creamy white, and natural tones is the epitome of island charm.
-We're obsessed with the combination of textures from the soaring arrangements of palm leaves to the organic rattan and wicker finishes to the bamboo furniture.
+We're obsessed with the combination of textures, from the soaring arrangements of palm leaves to the organic rattan and wicker finishes to the bamboo furniture.

-If the sea and all its splendor aren't enough of a backdrop, or just not an option for your venue, then what better way to commemorate a beach theme than with a macramé hammock?
+What better way to relax with your new spouse and commemorate a beach theme than with a macramé hammock, like this couple did for their destination wedding in Tulum?
 "Our couples usually love to identify with our little beach town, Tulum, and incorporate the local style as much as they can in their big day," says Grosset.
-"These local details mixed with the personal elements of the couple can make the experience more unique and complete."
+"These local details, mixed with the personal elements of the couple, can make the experience more unique and complete."

 A Tropical Bouquet